5 Reasons Why Belgium Is Not Boring At All

 Only 300 of those are open to the public.

 I admit I’ve only visited about 5 of them but they were all very impressive.
-If you’ve read my previous post, you already know that I really love visiting castles and transporting myself into other ages.
+If you’ve read my previous post, you already know that I really love visiting castles and transporting myself to other ages.

 For a complete list of all the castles please visit BelgianCastles.be.